 It’s tough to live with the complex challenges of a serious illness or chronic condition, such as cancer, advanced heart, lung or kidney disease, or dementia.
 When you need relief from the symptoms, side effects and stress of your diagnosis and treatments, turn to PAMF’s compassionate, effective palliative care teams.

-Palliative care helps you and your adult loved ones address a wide range of needs.
-It’s appropriate at any stage in a serious illness, and you can receive it while you’re also receiving active medical treatments.
+Palliative care helps you and your loved ones address a wide range of needs.
+It’s appropriate at any age and at any stage in a serious illness, and you can receive it while you’re also receiving active medical treatments.
 We treat the entire person, focusing on your physical, emotional and spiritual well-being.

-At Palo Alto Medical Foundation, our palliative care professionals provide team-based support that includes:
+At PAMF, our palliative care professionals provide team-based support that includes:

 - Meaningful conversations to help you identify your goals, understand your care plan and ensure that your values match the treatments you choose.

 - Advanced care planning and help with complex decisions for your medical care.